peat13/time-based-historian/README.md

 A complete, beginner-friendly Docker Compose stack for deploying a local Industrial Historian infrastructure.
 This stack provides everything you need to start collecting, storing, and visualizing time-series data.

+---

+## ⚠️ Disclaimer

+**This is an unofficial, community-maintained guide** and is **not affiliated with or endorsed by Flow Software** (the creators of Timebase).
+While I strive to keep this documentation accurate and up-to-date, discrepancies may exist.

+**For official documentation and authoritative guidance, always refer to:**
+- **[Official Timebase Knowledge Base](https://timebase.flow-software.com/en/knowledge-base)** - The definitive source for Timebase documentation

+If you find any conflicts between this guide and the official documentation, please:
+1. Trust the official documentation first
+2. Open an issue on this repository so it can be corrected

+This guide is provided as-is, without warranty, to help users get started with Timebase in Docker environments.

+---

 ## What's Included

 - **Timebase Historian** (port 4511) - Time-series data storage engine